 - deliver a public programme to the local community that may include performances, exhibition, kōrero, workshops, demonstrations, or open development sessions, in partnership with Te Matatiki Toi Ora

-- be in residence in The Arts Centre Creative Residence for the majority of the 12-week residency or (if based locally) travel to the site each weekday to work
+- be in residence in The Arts Centre Creative Residence for the majority of the 12-week residency or (if based locally) travel to the site on weekdays

 - be available for media interviews and photography shoots if requested